Skip to Main Content

 How do I write a narrative CV?

-• A narrative CV contains written descriptions of contributions and achievements.
+• A narrative CV contains descriptions of contributions and achievements.

-• Moving away from journal-based metrics to evaluate research records, a narrative CV allows for a broader understanding of research outputs, skills and experiences.
+• Moving away from journal/article-based metrics to evaluate research records, a narrative CV allows for a broader understanding of research outputs, skills and experiences.

-• Use active language and support your statement with evidence that showcase your work.
+• Use active language and support your statement with evidence that showcases your work.
 (Use C-A-R structure: Challenge, Action, Result)

 • The university of Glasgow developed a 25min course that might be useful.